zamazan4ik/awesome-pgo/article/article.md

 * Instrumentation-based
 * Sampling-based

 To make things even more complicated - there are a bunch of hybrid approaches as well.
 We will check them a bit later.
-Right now let's take a deeper look at the major ones.
+Right now let's take a deeper look at the most common PGO type - Instrumentation PGO.

-#### PGO via instrumentation
+### Instrumentation PGO

 Right now, instrumentation mode is the de-facto default PGO mode in for almost all PGO implementations (except the Go compiler).
 So if you hear somewhere something about PGO, in 99% of cases, it is the instrumentation PGO.
 How does it work?